Rathius/meteor-blog-materialize/README.md

 ## Concepts

-You do not need any configuration at all, if you are happy with the defaults.
-To configure your blog, create a file shared on client/server, probably in `lib/blog.js`.
+Other than a small script to initialize the Materialize nav (covered below), if you are happy with the defaults the no further configuration is needed.
+For a custom configuration for your blog, create a file shared on client/server, probably in
+`lib/blog.js`.

 ### Routing

-Meteor blog works with both Iron Router and Flow Router.
+Material Meteor blog works with both Iron Router and Flow Router, although since UserAccounts is also being used, you will need to install either [useraccounts:iron-routing](https://atmospherejs.com/useraccounts/iron-routing) or [useraccounts:flow-routing](https://atmospherejs.com/useraccounts/flow-routing).
 If your app and the blog have conflicting routes, your app will get priority.

 If you use Flow Router, you must add `kadira:blaze-layout` to your app, as that is how Meteor blog renders its templates in a Flow Router route.